gsoft-inc/wl-authentication-clientcredentialsgrant/README.md

     .AddClientCredentialsAuthorization();
 ```

-Finally, register the authentication and authorization middlewares in your ASP.NET Core app and decorate your endpoints with the `AuthorizeAttribute`:
+Finally, register the authentication and authorization middlewares in your ASP.NET Core app.

 ```csharp
 var app = builder.Build();